7 transportation systems coming to the UAE

 From sky pods to driverless cars, a rail that will connect all seven emirates and more…

-We have a number of upcoming megaprojects to look forward to in the UAE, from brilliant new hotel openings to cool historic museums, malls and much more.
+We have a number of upcoming megaprojects to look forward to in the UAE, from brilliant new hotel openings to cool historic museums, man-made island developments, malls and much more.
 But, there are also plenty of new transportation systems coming to the UAE that we can’t wait for.

-Now, as we already know, the UAE is home to a number of public transportation systems including water taxis, a metro, a tram system and a monorail, but soon it will be home to much more.
-Take a look at the list below:
+Now, as we already know, the UAE is home to a number of public transportation systems including water taxis, the Dubai Metro, a tram system and a monorail, but soon it will be home to much more.

 Upcoming ropeway system